Fiber Arts and Weaving

 The MFA program in fibers is a three-year period of rigorous studio investigation, critical discourse, and conceptual development.
 Graduates work closely with faculty throughout SADAH as well as within the Fibers area.
 The program promotes an interdisciplinary approach to studio production.

-Robert Mertens, Visiting Professor of Art
+Robert Mertens, Assistant Professor of Art